AI Model Collapse: What It Is, Why It Matters, and How to Prevent It

 As generative models become more common in tools powering everything from search engines to customer support agents, understanding and preventing this degradation is increasingly important.

-While the concept is still largely theoretical, early research suggests that the risks are real with implications for businesses, researchers, and end-users who rely on the integrity of AI-generated content.
+Research suggests that the risks are real with implications for businesses, researchers, and end-users who rely on the integrity of AI-generated content.

 What Is AI Model Collapse?